pacocoursey/next-themes/README.md

 **Why do I get server/client mismatch error?**

-When using `useTheme`, you will use see a hydration mismatch error when rendering UI that relies on the current theme.
+When using `useTheme`, you will see a hydration mismatch error when rendering UI that relies on the current theme.
 This is because many of the values returned by `useTheme` are undefined on the server, since we can't read `localStorage` until mounting on the client.
 See the [example](#avoid-hydration-mismatch) for how to fix this error.

 ---